30 Immune-Boosting Foods to Get You Through Cold & Flu Season

 Although a change of the seasons and drop in temperature signals the start of the holiday season, it also means the start of cold and flu season.
 And if you’re not careful, you could be one of the thousands of people who catch a cold or flu.

 Of course, one of the best ways to keep yourself from getting sick is by getting your annual flu shot, but fortifying your immune system doesn’t end at the doctor’s office.
-You can also protect your body from the coughing and sniffles by loading up on these 30 immune-boosting foods we’ve listed below.
-And while you’re keeping yourself healthy, be sure to avoid these 40 Habits That Make You Sick and Fat.
+You can also protect your body from the coughing and sniffles by loading up on these 30 immune-boosting foods we’ve listed below, which help to naturally boost your immune system.
+And while you’re keeping yourself healthy, be sure to avoid these worst foods for your cold or flu.

 Chicken Noodle Soup